CU-CloudCollab/cu-sts/README.md

 # cu-sts

+**2021-03-01: Changes to Cornell's infrastructure have resulted in making this tool unusable.
+See [Cornell Cloud Services](https://confluence.cornell.edu/x/AozDEg) for latest in MFA for AWS CLI.**

 cu-sts interacts with Cornell's existing Shibboleth+DUO AWS integration to create temporary STS credentials from your existing `shib-*` groups.
 This allows you to avoid making IAM users and permanent keys while still using existing AD group membership.

 # Requirements